-Occupations 2024 Number Typical Entry Level Education 1 Home Health and Personal Care Aides 17,505 High school diploma or Ĺ 17,505 equivalent 2 Stockers and Order Fillers 5,304 High school diploma or 2 equivalent 3 Customer Service Representatives 5,076 High school diploma or 5 equivalent 4 Office Clerks, General 4,896 High school diploma or - equivalent 5 Teaching Assistants, Except Postsecondary 4,352 Some college, no degree 6 Nursing Assistants 3,585 Postsecondary nondegree 0 award 7 First-Line Supervisors of Office and 3,452 High school diploma or ľ Administrative Support Workers 3,432 equivalent 8 Secretaries and Administrative Assistants, 3,336 High school diploma or 0 Except Legal, Medical, and Executive 3,330 equivalent 9 Bookkeeping, Accounting, and Auditing 2 204 Some college, no degree 9 Clerks 3,284 Some conege, no degree 10 Childcare Workers 3,192 High school diploma or 10 3,192 equivalent
+Occupations 2024 Number Typical Entry Level Education 1 Home Health and Personal Care Aides 17,505 High school diploma or Home freath and refsonal care Aides 17,303 equivalent 2 Stockers and Order Fillers 5,304 High school diploma or Stockers and Order Finers 3,304 equivalent 3 Customer Service Representatives 5,076 High school diploma or 3 customer service representatives 3,070 equivalent 4 Office Clerks, General 4,896 High school diploma or 4 Office cierks, General 4,650 equivalent 5 Teaching Assistants, Except Postsecondary 4,352 Some college, no degree 6 Nursing Assistants 3,585 Postsecondary nondegree U Nulsing Assistants 3,363 award 7 First-Line Supervisors of Office and 3,452 High school diploma or Administrative Support Workers 3,432 equivalent 8 Secretaries and Administrative Assistants, 3,336 High school diploma or 8 Except Legal, Medical, and Executive 3,330 equivalent 9 Bookkeeping, Accounting, and Auditing 3,284 Some college, no degree 9 Clerks 5,204 Some conege, no degree 10 Childcare Workers 3,192 High school diploma or 10 S,192 equivalent occupations.
+This occupation is growing at an exceptional rate in the region.
+Between 2012 and 2024 it has increased from 8,737 estimated jobs to 17,505 estimated jobs, showing that this occupation has more than doubled.
+Figure 1 shows the growth over time of the home health and personal care aide occupation in Essex County.
+This growth reflects the shifting demographic trends in the region, particularly an aging population.
+This trend is likely to continue into the future which will promote further potential growth in this occupation.